Access Hoare Logic: Abstract

 \section{Abstract}

-Following Hoare's seminal invention, later called \emph{Hoare logic}, to reason about \emph{correctness of computer programs}, we advocate a related but fundamentally different approach to reason about \emph{access security of computer programs} such as access control.
+Following Hoare's seminal invention, now called \emph{Hoare logic}, to reason about \emph{correctness of computer programs}, we advocate a related but fundamentally different approach to reason about \emph{access security of computer programs} such as access control.
 We define the formalism, which we denote \emph{access Hoare logic}, and present examples which demonstrate its usefulness and fundamental difference to Hoare logic.
 We prove soundness and completeness of access Hoare logic, and provide a link between access Hoare logic and standard Hoare logic.
+We also demonstrate a fundamental difference of access Hoare logic to other approaches, in particular incorrectness logic.

 \ccsdesc[500]{Theory of computation~Hoare logic} \ccsdesc[300]{Theory of computation~Logic and verification} \ccsdesc[300]{Software and its engineering~Software verification} \ccsdesc[300]{Security and privacy~Logic and verification} \ccsdesc[300]{Security and privacy~Software security engineering}